Danny Malin: Personal life

 Malin was born in Barnsley.
-He now resides in Leeds, West Yorkshire, where he worked at a butcher's shop in Kirkgate Market.
+He then resided in Morley, Leeds, West Yorkshire, for 13 or 14 years, some of which he worked at a butcher's shop in Kirkgate Market.
 His longtime partner Carrie Taylor died suddenly of a heart attack in February 2021.
 They had two children, and Carrie had a son from a previous relationship.
 In December 2022, Malin announced his engagement to journalist Sophie Mei Lan.
+Malin married Mei Lan in June 2023 in Yorkshire.
+They had a daughter in September 2023.
+He runs a joint YouTube channel with his wife called Mr and Mrs Yorkshire where he and Mei film vlogs together around Yorkshire.
+As of April 2025, they have over 15.4k subscribers.

-In 2022, Malin became a silent business partner in Brody's burger restaurant in Pudsey.
+In 2022, Malin became a silent business partner in Brody's burger restaurant in Pudsey, which is now permanently closed.

-Malin is a supporter of Barnsley F.C..
+In February 2024, Malin had two strokes in two weeks and was later diagnosed with a blood clot on the brain.